 The goal is to assess how well you approach each case.
 The national dental examining board wants to ensure that you have the proper approach for orthodontic, pathology, endodontic and other cases.

 For example, let’s say you have a Pathology case involving an ulcer in the mouth.
 You should be able to question the patient's medical history to see if they have a previous autoimmune disease or related issue.
-Another would be to determine if a patient was exposed to a chemical due to their career and you are trying to uncover their medical history.
+Another would be to determine if a patient was exposed to a chemical due to their career and if you are trying to uncover their medical history.
 The goal is to show you understand how to discover those diagnostic details that will create a quality outcome for the patient.

 You should expect a lot of questions about smoking.
 Everyone from ITDs immigrating to Canada to those students entering their first year should have a solid understanding of the effects of smoking.
 Knowing how to clarify your patient smokes 10 packs a day compared to 10 individual cigs will drastically affect how you should plan treatment for them.

 If you are a member of a prep school, then you will be exposed to the different styles of questions on the NDEB Canada ACJ exam.
 Otherwise, you should try the practice exams as much as possible.
 There will be tricks and examples designed to throw you off your game.
 You have to remember that you are being tested for your problem-solving capabilities and not just memorization of facts.

 Dedicate a space and time every single day to studying for your exam.
 You want to make your practice habits a ritual that prepares your mind for the task at hand.
 This way, your brain will recognize what you are doing when sitting for the exam and make you more relaxed as you answer questions because it will feel familiar.